Zi-hao-Wei/hugo-Starter/content/project/buzz-receiving-and-responding-intelligent-report-classification-model/index.md

 ---
-title: "Buzz Receiving and Responding: Intelligent Report Classification Model"
+title: Intelligent Report and Predict Model
 date: 2021-02-07T17:23:18.431Z
 summary: An intelligent system to report and predict the Vespa mandarinia based on mathematic modeling and machine learning.